 After some confusion as to the location of the car rental desks, a taxi driver kindly helped us find the kiosk a few miles down the road.
 We had booked an economy car, but were given an Opel (Vauxhall) Mokka mini SUV, and set about our way.
 Stopping at a supermarket for fluids, we drove the winding back roads up to Imotski, a small town on the Croatia-Bosnia Herzegovina border.
 That evening we had little time to explore, but ventured into town for a cheap, and enormous, pizza and beer.

-Day 2: On our first full day we drove through Imotski to visit the red and blue lakes.
+Day 2: On our first full day in the Balkans, we drove through Imotski to visit the red and blue lakes.
 The former of these is an enormous sinkhole, the largest in Europe and the third largest in the world.
 The scale really has to be seen to be believed, as the unguarded edges drop hundreds of feet to the water, which goes down hundreds more, the sheer enormity of it makes it an incredible place to walk around.

 Late morning we began our journey to the border.
 The process was simple, a couple of stamps and showing of the green card for the car with no queues and we were outside of the European Union for the first time in a year.
 Stopping at a café for a quick coffee, we caught glimpse of what could well have been an eagle flying over the huge expanse of land that awaited us.

 The drive to Mostar was simple and mimicked our 2017 journey, though the views were still incredible.
 Even the main roads, which are smooth, with lines and barriers, wind around the mountains before descending into the city.
 Whilst driving through the city itself wasn’t a problem, work taking place on the sewers meant huge holes in the roads that had to be avoided at all costs, along with the improvised use of one-way roads by the locals.
 Strangely, despite the organised chaos, the ‘work it out as you go along’ nature of driving seemed to work remarkably well.